 Other than the below, there have been no significant changes in the state of affairs of the Company and Group during or since the end of the financial year.

-- During the year the Company issued 49,173,548 ordinary fully paid shares pursuant to share placements.
+- During the year the Company issued 24,000,000 ordinary fully paid shares to Independence Group NL pursuant to a share placement.

 Options over Unissued Capital

 Unlisted Options